History of Wanapitei

 The name Wanapitei (pronounced wawna – puh – TAY) comes from the Anishnabai name Wanapiteiping, which means “oblong body of water, full to overflowing.”
 Camp Wanapitei’s 42-acre property, located on Lake Temagami, is surrounded by beach, river and forest.

 Previously an semi-agricultural settlement founded by Father Charles Paradis in 1891, Wanapitei was established as a summer camp in 1931 under the direction of Ed Archibald who, in 1956, sold the camp to Stan and Laura Belle Hodgins.
 The Hodgins family, developed a unique, top quality camp which stressed canoe tripping and wilderness skills for boys and girls.
-In 1971, a group of camp alumni and friends formed a cooperative company with Bruce Hodgins as President and renamed it Camp Wanapitei Co-Ed Camps Limited.
+In 1971, a group of camp alumni and friends formed a cooperative company and renamed it Camp Wanapitei Co-Ed Camps Limited.
 Since that time, Wanapitei, has blazed the trails for remote youth canoe tripping in Canada.